arend-lang/site/src/tutorial/PartI/records.md

 {%endarend%}

 The first explicit pararameter of a class is of special significance and is called _classifying field_ of a class.
-It plays an important role in instance inference algorithm.
-Basically, in case there are no local instances, the algorithm searchs for a first appropriate global instance, appropriate in the sense that its classifying field coincides with some expected type.
+Classifying fields significantly affect the behavior of the instance inference algorithm.
+Basically, in case there are no local instances, the algorithm searches for a first appropriate global instance (appropriate in the sense that its classifying field coincides with some expected type).

 Note, that the type of a class field is determined in the same way as in case of records.
 For example, for {%ard%}*{%endard%}: